Migrating from the dictionary-based API

 })

-requires an expansion of the options dictionary:
+require an expansion of the options dictionary:

 dri.channels.create_channel(**{